imamnurby/RecipeGen/README.md

 We release our model checkpoints and the corresponding inference results [here](https://zenodo.org/record/6668462#.YrAMh6hByUk).

 # Prior Work
-This tool is created based on our prior work that was accepted at ICPC 2022.
+This tool is created based on our prior work that is accepted at ICPC 2022.
 For those who are interested in more comprehensive explanations and experiments, you can check the repo [here](https://github.com/imamnurby/RecipeGen-IFTTT-RP) and the paper [here](https://imamnurby.github.io/files/ICPC_CR_Version%20(4).pdf).